-- Call 911. - Contact Campus Security at 717-391-7225. - Provide first aid and comfort at the level of your training and ability. - Stay with the injured/sick person until the arrival of response personnel. - Follow standard precautions regarding possible blood-borne pathogens exposure.
+- Call 911 or Contact Campus Security at 717-391-7225. - Contact College Nurse at 717-299-7769. - Provide first aid and comfort at the level of your training and ability. - Stay with the injured/sick person until the arrival of response personnel. - Follow standard precautions regarding possible blood-borne Pathogens exposure.